 Only displays the image contents when the view is aligned with the object’s local axis.

 Blends the image with the background.
 The value slider adjusts the opacity of the image, changing how much of the image is blended with the background.

 An empty can only be edited in Object Mode, which includes its transformation and parenting properties.
 For other tools see the Object section.

 - Apply Scale Ctrl-A

-While Empties don’t exactly have any object data attached to them which can be used for supporting ”true” apply scale (i.e. with non-uniform scaling), they do have a draw size value which controls how large the empties are drawn (before scaling).
-This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty draw size to maintain the correct dimensions on that axis.
+While empties don’t exactly have any object data attached to them which can be used for supporting ”true” apply scale (i.e. with non-uniform scaling), they do have Display Size which controls how large the empties are displayed (before scaling).
+This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty Display Size to maintain the correct dimensions on that axis.